• Skip to primary navigation

 How to Use a Soaker Hose

 First thing first: don’t try to convert an existing hose into a soaker hose.
-You’ll make yourself crazy, ruin a good hose, and probably make a lousy soaker hose.
+You’ll make yourself crazy, ruin a good hose, and probably make a lousy soaker.
 Purchase a good-quality soaker hose at your local garden center.
 They’re not too expensive, and they last for years with proper care.

 • Conserve water!
 I have a well on my property, and water conservation is important.
 I don’t want to drain my well dry just to grow plants.
-The soaker hose uses less water to irrigate the garden more efficient than other systems.
+The soaker uses less water to irrigate the garden more efficient than other systems.

 • You’re watering your vegetables, not the weeds.
 When you run a sprinkler or the hose, you always water the soil between the plants as well as the plants themselves.
 So basically, you’re irrigating weed seeds along with your plants.
 The soaker hose concentrates water near the roots while the remaining soil stays dry.
 Starve those weeds!

 • Less water evaporates during your irrigation time than with a sprinkler.
 We use to run a sprinkler that covered half of the vegetable garden, then move it to the other half.
 Not only did we lose a lot of water to evaporation on a hot day, but we watered the leaves (unnecessary) and the grass paths (yay! more to mow – NOT).
-The soaker hose keeps the water where it’s beneficial; near the roots of thirsty plants.
+The soaker hose keeps the water where it’s beneficial, near the roots of thirsty plants.

 • Conserving Water in the Garden

-Filed Under: Uncategorized
+Filed Under: How to Garden

 Previous Post: « Fresh Food Wednesday: Cranberry Spinach Salad Recipe